Directors

 Doug Anthony: the former Federal National Party leader and former deputy-PM became a director of Normandy Mining.
 He was also a director of several smaller companies such as PosGold Ltd, Clyde Agriculture Ltd, and Swires Australia Ltd. Also chaired a company called Pan Australia Mining.

 Larry Anthony: the former Federal Minister for Children and Youth Affairs held the seat that was previously held by his father, Doug Anthony, and his grandfather, Larry Anthony.
-Was a director of ABC Learning when it collapsed and also served on the board of the old Macquarie Leisure, which then became Ardent Leisure.
+Was a director of ABC Learning when it collapsed and also served on the board of the old Macquarie Media, which became Southern Cross Media.

 Neil Batt: